Sitefinity/Progress.Sitefinity.LiveChat/README.md

 ### Install module

 1. You can install the module by either
     a.
-Installing the nuget `Telerik.Sitefinity.LiveChat`, by running the below command
+Installing the nuget `Progress.Sitefinity.LiveChat`, by running the below command
-        `Install-Package Telerik.Sitefinity.LiveChat`
+        `Install-Package Progress.Sitefinity.LiveChat`
     b.
 Or Cloning the project to your machine, build the solution and copy `LiveChat.dll` from the bin folder to your Sitefinity Web App's bin folder.

 2. The module is self-installable thanks to the SitefinityModuleAttribute defined in the project's Assemplyinfo.cs file